EmbarkStudios/cargo-deny/docs/src/checks/cfg.md

 If set to `true`, all `dev-dependencies`, even one for workspace crates, are not included in the crate graph used for any of the checks.
 This option can also be enabled on cmd line with `--exclude-dev` either [before](../cli/common.md#--exclude-dev) or [after](../cli/check.md#--exclude-dev) the `check` subcommand.

+### The `exclude-unpublished` field (optional)

+If set to `true`, workspace crates marked as `publish = false` will not be used as roots in the dependency graph, meaning they, and any dependencies they have that aren't directly or indirectly referenced by workspace crates that _are_ published, will be excluded from the dependency graph that checks are executed against.

 ## The `output` field (optional)

 ### The `feature-depth` field (optional)